-Studies are continuing to demonstrate the effectiveness of low-level laser therapy in treating pain.
+Studies continue to demonstrate the effectiveness of low-level laser therapy in treating pain.
 Not only does it compare favorably against more traditional modalities such as electric stimulation, but it also has new applications, such as not simply treating but also preventing pain from the side effects of chemotherapy.
 New research also shows that low-level laser therapy may be used in conjunction with cortisone treatments.

 Complex Regional Pain Syndrome: The Effects of LLLT